 7.2.1 Metadata

 Metadata is derivable from the information available from the HO.
-The following variables will require additional processing:
+Recall that the definition of uncertainty (Sec.
+1.3.2) is based on the 95% confidence level.
+The following variables may require additional processing:

 The bounding rectangle is computable from either the distribution of stations or nodes, or from grid parameters